zulily/reckon/README.md

       return []string{}
     }

-To aggregate sampled keys of any redis datatype that are longer than 80 characters:
+To aggregate sampled keys of any redis data type that are longer than 80 characters:

     func longKeys(key string, valueType sampler.ValueType) []string {
       if len(key) > 80 {